Jmac041/MusicRaterApp/README.md

 # How it works
 This is a music rating app that allows user to create,read, update and delete song ratings.
 It was created using JavaScript/ React frontend  and a PHP/MYSQL backend which communicate via REST API. <br>
 The application first asks the user to either create an account or login with their username and password.
 After loggin in the user is given an option to create a song rating which will be displayed in a list.
-The list had edit and delete options that allow the user to either delete or edit the song ratings they submitted.
+The list has edit and delete options that allow the user to either delete or edit the song ratings they submitted.

 # Development